ArtooTrills/Onboarding/Mobile/Beginner/1-First Android App/README.md

 ### Task

-Write an android application which first greets you with a welcome screen and then after 10 seconds redirect you to home screen on which the user see the home page of app.
+Write an android application which first greets you with a welcome screen and then after 10 seconds redirect you to home screen of app.
+You are free to design home screen by yourself.